Do I need a business license as an independent contractor?

 Independent contractors might refer to themselves as self-employed, freelancers, 1099 workers, or gig workers.
 The terms really mean the same thing as far as the law and taxes are concerned.

-Independent contractors receive a 1099 tax form from their employers instead of a W-2 form.
+Instead of a W-2 form, independent contractors receive a 1099 tax form from their employers.
 They are responsible for paying their own income taxes, including their own Medicare and Social Security contributions (also called the self-employment tax).

-They don’t get the same benefits that full-time employees receive, such as health insurance, a retirement plan, unemployment insurance, and payroll tax withholding.
+Contractors don’t get the same benefits that full-time employees receive, such as health insurance, a retirement plan, unemployment insurance, and payroll tax withholding.
+However, they have access to significant tax deductions that can reduce their taxable income.

 Top business insurance policies for independent contractors